Yehuda D. Nevo: Discovery of the rock inscriptions

 In 1981, he and his research group discovered four hundred rock inscriptions in ancient Arabic scripts at a site in the Negev Desert near Sde Boker.
 The site is known as 'The Lost City' (Site 92, Israel Survey, map of Sde Boker West).
-This discovery led him, along with Judith Koren, Academic information from the University of Haifa, to reexamine the sources of Islam and early Muslim history.
+This discovery led him, along with Judith Koren from the University of Haifa, to reexamine the sources of Islam and early Muslim history.

 Nevo presented the first results of the said project at the 3rd International Colloquium organised by the Hebrew University in 1985 on the topic From Jahiliyya to Islam, under the title "Sde Boqer and the Central Negev, 7th-8th Century AD".
 He continued his research and published the results in an article on Arab paganism in the Negev during the Byzantine period, which he presented at the fifth Colloquium in this series, in 1990.
 His last article on the subject, "Towards a Prehistory of Islam" ("ahead of Islamic History") was published in 1994 after his death, edited by the journal editors.

 The full texts of the Negev rock inscriptions, including copying, decoding and translation, were published by Nevo, Zemira Cohen and Dalia Heftman in their book Ancient Arabic Inscriptions from the Negev.
 Before publishing this book, the findings were gradually published in 1981-1982 and 1986-1988.
 These inscriptions were the basis for questioning Islamic sources and Early Islamic history, which led to conclusions that contradict the official history of Islamic sources.
 Nevo belongs to the Revisionist school of Islamic studies.